🌼 NOW with Letterbox Friendly Packaging!

 Bags of Good Stuff!

-These seed starting bags are made from non woven fabric to keep the growing media contained in its own little pot!
+These seed planting bags are made from non woven fabric to keep the growing media contained in its own little pot!

-They are super easy to use – just fill with compost, add water and pop in your seeds or cuttings!
+They are super easy to use – just fill with compost (a teaspoon is ideal to help with this), add water and pop in your seeds or cuttings!
 You can adapt the height of the planting bag to suit different plants needs.
 They are especially good for sweet peas and plants that need a longer root run.

 You can use them for seeds and cuttings.
 For big seeds such as peas, put a single seed in each bag.
 Smaller seeds such as lobelia can be added as a small pinch.
 When taking cuttings, use a pencil or dibber to make a small hole in the top of the soil and insert your cutting.